 Skip to content

-As part of Western Power’s strategy of Working together to power a cleaner energy future we’re transitioning to LED streetlights.
+As part of Western Power’s strategy of working together to power a cleaner energy future, we’re transitioning to LED streetlight luminaires (head units).
 This supports community decarbonisation goals and our ongoing commitment to delivering safe, reliable and affordable electricity.

 Benefits of LED streetlights

-• Financially sound - LED streetlights have a longer lifespan and greater energy efficiency, improving reliability and reducing maintenance costs for local governments and ratepayers.
+• Cost-effective and reliable - with a longer lifespan and greater energy efficiency, LED luminaires reduce maintenance costs for local governments and ratepayers.

 What happens during works?